 Query all data from the

-persontable, and return the results to the console.
-Perform the following steps:- Create a
+persontable and output the results to the console.
+The steps are as follows:- Create a

-PreparedStatementobject namedpsto execute an SQL statement.
+PreparedStatementobject namedpsto execute SQL statements.
 The SQL statement isselect * from person, which queries all data from thepersontable.
-Call thesetFetchDirection()method to set the cursor in the result set to move forward, and call thesetConcurrency()method to set the result set to be read-only. - Perform a query operation, save the query result to the
+Set the cursor of the result set to move forward by calling thesetFetchDirection()method and set the result set to read-only by calling thesetConcurrency()method. - Execute a query operation and save the query results in the

 ResultSetandPreparedStatementobjects.